thought-machine/please/docs/codelabs/plz_query.md

 in the subrepo called *third_party/go/github.com_stretchr_testify*, and retrieve for me the build target `//assert:assert`.

+You can `plz query print` these targets just like you would any other target:

 ```bash
 plz query print ///third_party/go/github.com_stretchr_testify//assert:assert
 ```

-these targets just like any other target, which will show you the underlying build rule for that target.
+This will show you the underlying build rule for that target.
 Or, if you prefer, you could have a look in the plz-out directory at the generated build rule:

 ```bash
 $ cat plz-out/subrepos/third_party/go/github.com_stretchr_testify/assert/BUILD